 While your air conditioning unit is created to withstand all sorts of conditions, including precipitation and storm damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
 If your air conditioning unit sits in standing water, due to flooding or other unexpected issues, it can cause severe damage to the moving parts and electrical components.
-The water usually has to reach about 12-15 inches in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Sunbeam Service Experts Heating & Air Conditioning for an AC inspection immediately.
+The water usually has to reach about 12-15 inches in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Sunbeam Service Experts for an AC inspection immediately.

 If severe storms or flooding caused your air conditioner to sit in standing water, there are a few things we suggest doing to avoid more damage or dangerous conditions: